Shopify/quilt/packages/react-async/README.md

 ### `createAsyncComponent()`

 `createAsyncComponent` is a function for creating components that are loaded asynchronously on initial mount.
-However, the resulting component does more than just help you split up your application along component lines; it also supports customized rendering for loading, and creates additional components for smartly preloading or prefetching the component’s bundle.
+However, the resulting component does more than just help you split up your application along component lines; it also supports customized rendering for loading and errors, and creates additional hooks and components for smartly preloading the component and its dependencies.
 Best of all, in conjunction with the Babel and Webpack plugins provided by [`@shopify/async`](../async), you can easily extract the bundles needed to render your application during server side rendering.

 To start, import the `createAsyncComponent` function.
 The simplest use of this function requires just a `load` function, which returns a promise for a component: